2022 South Ayrshire Council election

 Elections to South Ayrshire Council took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

 Despite shedding almost a quarter of their vote and coming second in the popular vote, the Conservatives retained their position as the largest party returning 10 councillors - two less than in the previous election.
 Both the Scottish National Party (SNP) – who topped the popular vote – and Labour made no gains or losses to remain as the second and third parties respectively.
 The number of independents returned increased from two to four.

 Following the election the Conservatives formed a minority administration, replacing the previous SNP-Labour-Independent administration which was formed as a result of the previous election in 2017.

 Background

 Previous election

 At the previous election in 2017, the Conservatives won the most seats returning 12 councillors.
 The Scottish National Party (SNP) maintained their position as the second-largest party while boundary changes saw Labour lose out as they lost four seats to return five councillors.
 Two independents were also returned.